Title of the PPR |

 The Bank will encourage prospective clients to undertake measures aimed at reducing energy intensity and promoting energy efficiency.
 The Bank will ensure that at a minimum the projects financed by the Bank are environmentally neutral.
 That is that operations:

-(ii) Favor the use of cleaner technologies and of renewable resources, waste reduction, resource recovery and recycling.
+(i) Do not add to existing pollution to the extent that maximum authorized concentration limits are exceeded; and (ii) Favor the use of cleaner technologies and of renewable resources, waste reduction, resource recovery and recycling.
 If for some reason operations financed by the Bank imply undesirable consequences for the environment or related health and safety conditions, these consequences need to be fully understood, clearly identified, adequately justified and mitigating or compensatory measures outlined.

 The Bank will give special attention to preservation of natural conditions and pollution prevention of ground water, wetlands, coastal areas, natural parks and protected areas, forest resources, fisheries and wildlife, and in particular will seek to prevent any further pollution of the ECO region.
 Many health problems, in particular respiratory and digestive ailments, are attributable to air and water pollution.
 Particular importance is attached to global issues like climate change, ozone layer depletion and biodiversity.
 The Bank will make all necessary efforts to ensure that in projects financed directly or indirectly through financial intermediaries, it will contribute to the implementation of multilateral environmental agreements.